Touring guitarist and Shavertown native Justin Mazer surprises with two debut albums

 The prolific guitarist will be releasing a series of posts and blogs on his website and social media pages to discuss the process and inspiration behind the albums, as well as highlighting the full list of personnel involved.

 Over the years, Mazer has enjoyed many onstage collaborations with artists like Bob Weir, Jim Lauderdale, Larry Campbell, Steve Earle, Oteil Burbridge, Erik Deutsch, Fruition, and Steve Kimock, among others.
-His notable festival appearances include Peach Fest, Lockn’, Firefly, Electric Forest, and Jam Cruise, and his playing has been noted by the likes of Rolling Stone, Relix, and Guitar Player Magazine.
+His notable festival appearances include the Peach Music Festival in Scranton, Lockn’, Firefly, Electric Forest, Jam Cruise, and Cayamo, and his playing has been noted by the likes of Rolling Stone, Relix, and Guitar Player Magazine.
+He has also had music featured in television shows such as “Z Nation” on SYFY.

 In addition to his deep repertoire of music ranging from Chet Atkins to King Crimson to the Stylistics, Mazer is beginning to focus more energy on developing his version of reflective and spacious instrumental rock.
 Following the release of these debut records, he will continue working on new material, composing for film and television, doing remote session work, and anticipating the return of live concerts later this year.